The Vermont Statutes Online

 § 3387.
 Application

-A person who desires to be certified as a dietitian shall apply to the Director in writing, on a form furnished by the Director, accompanied by payment of a fee required pursuant to section 3388 of this title and evidence that the applicant meets the requirements set forth in section 3385 of this title.
+A person who desires to be certified as a dietitian shall apply to the Director in writing, on a form furnished by the Director, accompanied by payment of the required fee and evidence that the applicant meets the requirements set forth in section 3385 of this chapter.
 (Added 1993, No. 103, § 1; 2019, No. 178 (Adj.
 Sess.), § 19, eff.
 Oct.
 1, 2020.)

 § 3387a.
 Expired.
 2001, No. 129 (Adj.
 Sess.), § 42a, eff.
 July 1, 2005.

 § 3388.
 Repealed.
 1997, No. 59, § 65(7), eff.
 June 30, 1997.

 § 3389.
 Renewals; continuing education